chiefdeputy/Resol-EmSimulator/README.md

 # Resol-EmSimulator
 Home Assistant Addon project to simulate an EM device for Resol V-Bus.

-This is a proof of concept and probably not working very well.
+**This is a proof of concept and probably not working very well.**

+**Development for is stopped for now.
+Feel free to pick it up.**

 ## Installation
 This is WIP.
 So there's no convenient way to install it yet.
 Get the terminal addon and clone this repo to your ´´/addon´´ folder in home assistant.
 Add local addons in supervisor settings and build the container by installing it.